wayneworkman/sines/sample_data/generate_synthetic_timeseries/README.md

 # Generate Sample Time Series Data

 This utility script generates synthetic time series data based on a combination of sine waves and saves it as a CSV file.
-The generated data can be used as input for `sines.py`, enabling testing with custom time series data in place of actual sunspot data.
+The generated data can be used as input for `sines.py`, enabling testing with custom time series data in place of actual data.

 ## Features
 - Generates time series data by combining multiple sine waves with customizable parameters.